domsalisbury/domsalisbury.github.io/_posts/x2021-04-05-bacme_positionpaper.md

 ## Criticisms of the new approach

 Why is there a need to treat ME/CFS so differently from comparable illnesses?
 The narrative in the new model is that with self-management and certain interventions patients can re-regulate their bodies on a path to rehabilitation (if not full recovery).
+The dysregulation is seen as reversible.
+This allows the narrative (myth) of expected recovery/rehabilitation to continue.

 If a therapy approach is to be rolled out in clinics, it should first be evidenced.
 So where is the evidence that such interventions work?
 At this stage it is not at all clear what the interventions may be.

 What exactly are the ‘dysregulation principles' mentioned in the paragraph given above from the BACME Position Paper?

-A key point to the model is that the dysregulation is seen as reversible.
-This allows the narrative (myth) of expected recovery/rehabilitation to continue.
+Nothing about dysregulation in the draft NICE guideline.

 It would seem that the evidence underpinning a re-regulation model of rehabilitation in ME/CFS patients is extremely thin.
 This leads me to several questions: